apnordin/09-ReadMe-Generator/Develop/README.md

 ## Tests
 To run tests, run the following command:
 ```
-nmp test
+npm test
 ```

 ## Licensing
 No license needed.

 ## Questions?
 If you have any questions, feel free to contact me directly at apnordin@gmail.com.
-You can find more of my work at apnordin.
+You can find more of my work at [apnordin](https://github.com/apnordin).